WHAT IS AFFORDABLE HOUSING?

 Federal Definition

 The federal government - specifically the Department of Housing and Urban Development (or HUD) - defines Affordable Housing as “housing on which the occupant is paying no more than 30 percent of gross income for housing costs, including utilities.”
-This is a key number for many projects that use federal funding for, at least in part, affordable housing creation and preservation.
+This is a key number for many projects that use federal funding at least in part for affordable housing creation and preservation.

 State of Maryland Affordable Housing, as Defined by HB1239

 MD State House HB1239 “Appraisal Gap” bill provides for a 35% subsidy for developers renovating vacant houses and selling them as affordable housing.
 In that bill, affordable was defined as a scenario in which “monthly housing costs do not exceed 30% of a household’s income, where the household’s income does not exceed 80% of the statewide median income for a household of like size.”
-Maryland median household income is around $85,000.
-So 80% of that would be $68,000.
-A further 30% of that would be $20,400 per year, or $1,700 per month.
-So that’s how much total monthly housing costs must not exceed - $1,700.
+Maryland median household income for a family of four is around $95,000.
+So 80% of that would be $75,000.
+A further 30% of that would be around $20,500 per year, or $1,900 per month.
+So that’s how much total monthly housing costs must not exceed - $1,900.
+All in with other housing costs, that pencils out to a house cost no more than $250,000 - the max “affordable” for Maryland.

-HB 1239 is a bill with tremendous possibilities, in a city with both a wealth of vacant properties, and a great need to put in place affordable housing.
-Some general calculations reveal that the bill would be helpful in creating what it defines as “affordable housing”, but only partially helpful in creating “deeply affordable” housing.
+HB 1239 is a bill - among several - with tremendous possibilities, in a city with both a wealth of vacant properties, and a great need to put in place affordable housing.
+Some general calculations reveal that the bill would be helpful in creating what it defines as “affordable housing”, but only partially helpful in creating what we define as “deeply affordable” housing.